Skip to content

 AD.
-Money and stress often go hand in hand.
+Money and stress often go hand in hand, but what is a healthy relationship with money?
 We often feel anxious about our financial situation, leading to a sense of unease that can be difficult to manage.
 It can be easy to try and avoid thinking about it or dealing with it which only makes it worse.

 Fortunately, it is possible to develop a healthy relationship with money and reduce stress.
 By taking proactive steps to better manage finances, such as budgeting and goal setting, we can gain a sense of control over our financial situation and feel much less anxious.